City View in the Square Co-Op Apartments in Kalamazoo, MI

 Cons

-• pro The complex has bedbugs, cockroaches, silverfish, and other pests, with pest control viewed as ineffective.
+• pro The building has bedbugs, cockroaches, silverfish, and other pests, and pest control is not effective.

-• pro The co-op transportation rides are unreliable and often unusable.
+• pro The co-op transportation is unreliable and often unusable, despite attempts.

 • pro There were concerns about toileting practices that made a resident uncomfortable.